Mental Health Matters

 Thoughts of harming yourself or doing harm to others require immediate attention.
 Talk to a family member or a trusted friend.
 Call the suicide prevention hotline if you are struggling with these thoughts, or you are concerned about a friend or family member.
 If you feel like you are in immediate danger or may become a danger to others please call 911.

-If you have decided to speak with a counsellor about what’s happening in your life right now, Oasis Church is here to help with referrals.
-We have working relationships with a number of trained, licensed, and vetted professionals.
-They are able to continue providing help during this time through virtual appointments until restrictions are eased.
+If you are ready to speak with a counsellor about what’s happening in your life right now, Oasis Church is here to help with referrals.
+We have working relationships with a number of trained, licensed, and vetted professionals and would be happy to get you connected with one of them.

 Resources By Topic